-Key differences between Mortgage vs Hypothecation
+Key Differences Between Mortgage and Hypothecation

 - For mortgage, mortgage deed is required as a legal document.
-For hypothecation, hypothecation deed is required as a legal document.
+For hypothecation, the hypothecation deed is required as a legal document.

 - The tenure of a mortgage is more since the amount of loan is huge.
 But in the case of hypothecation, the tenure is lesser since the amount of loan is lower.

 |1.
-Meaning||Mortgage is a charge against immovable properties.||Hypothecation is a charge against movable properties.|
+Meaning||A mortgage is a charge against immovable properties.||Hypothecation is a charge against movable properties.|

 |2.
 Ownership||Ownership usually remains with the borrower, but not always.||Ownership usually remains with the borrower.|